mocky-balboa/mocky-balboa/sites/docs.mockybalboa.com/docs/intro.md

 # Mocky Balboa

-Mocky Balboa is a tool that allows you to __fixture http requests on your server directly from your automated test suite__ without having to modify any application code.
+Mocky Balboa is a tool that allows you to __fixture http requests across your SSR application directly from your automated test suite__ without having to modify any application code.
 It's been designed to be used to solve the problem of testing full-stack applications that make HTTP requests on the server before rendering the page.
 For example Next.js server components.

 ## Why use Mocky Balboa?